Social Support & Mental Health: An Informative Guide to Building Stronger Connections

 Social support refers to the emotional, informational, and practical assistance individuals receive from family, friends, communities, and social networks.
 It plays a critical role in maintaining mental health, emotional stability, and overall well-being.

 Human beings are social by nature.
 Throughout history, communities have relied on shared support systems to manage stress, overcome challenges, and maintain collective resilience.
-Today, the concept of social support is widely studied in mental health awareness, behavioral health, and psychological wellbeing research.
+Today, social support is widely studied in mental health awareness and psychological wellbeing research.

-• Informational support – advice, guidance, knowledge sharing
+• Informational support – advice, guidance, and knowledge sharing

-• Instrumental support – practical help in daily tasks
+• Instrumental support – practical help with daily tasks

 • Community support – belonging to groups or networks